 Structure of Abstract – 250 words at most

 1. Introduction or background

-A summary of current knowledge relating to the work being presented.
+A summary of current knowledge relating to the work in the abstract.

 2. Aims and objectives